JunkyByte/easy_ViTPose/README.md

 - yolo version for animal pose, check https://github.com/JunkyByte/easy_ViTPose/pull/18
 - solve cuda exceptions on script exit when using tensorrt (no idea how)
 - add infos about inferred informations during inference, better output of inference status (device etc)
+- check if is possible to make colab work without runtime restart

 Feel free to open issues, pull requests and contribute on these TODOs.

 ## Reference